Flag

 Economy

 Madagascar's economy is characterized by a young and growing workforce alongside abundant natural resources, particularly critical minerals.
-The most promising sectors include textiles, mining, energy, and telecommunications; however, the investment climate is perceived as challenging due to widespread corruption and regulatory hurdles, despite laws allowing for 100% foreign ownership of businesses.
+Key sectors include textiles, mining, energy, and telecommunications, but the investment climate is perceived as challenging due to widespread corruption and regulatory hurdles, despite laws allowing for 100 percent foreign ownership of businesses.

-Madagascar's investment climate is characterized by a welcoming stance towards foreign direct investment (FDI), yet it presents significant challenges for foreign companies, including widespread corruption and bureaucratic inefficiencies.
-Although the legal framework allows for 100% foreign ownership, investors often face additional scrutiny and delays in obtaining necessary approvals, particularly when lacking local partners.
-The recent decline in FDI from 22% of GDP in 2010 to 10% in 2020 reflects these ongoing issues, alongside new taxes and regulations that further complicate the investment landscape.
+Madagascar's investment climate is characterized by a welcoming stance towards foreign direct investment (FDI), yet it presents significant challenges, including widespread corruption and bureaucratic inefficiencies.
+Despite laws allowing 100 percent foreign ownership, companies often face additional regulatory hurdles, particularly when lacking local partners, and report delays in government approvals.
+The recent decline in FDI as a percentage of GDP, alongside new taxes and regulations, further complicates the investment landscape.

 Floating Section Image